CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Ulfric Warwinter, a kindhearted mudblood male with a place of honor in Reddwall's famed cavalry, is nearly fifty years old.
 As a member of the Eastern Alliance, he is dedicated to ensuring the safety of cities and settlements.
 Accompanying Burrowbard Stoneseeker to Tuntin, Ulfric seeks to investigate the disappearance of Sylas Alabaster, a fellow Alliance member.
 He provides valuable information to the characters, including details about the Stoneseeker brothers' discovery of Tide Echo Cavern, Thrak's orders to waylay Burrowbard, and the missing map indicating the secret location of the cave.

 Additionally, Ulfric reveals that Burrowbard's gear, along with his own, was taken to Mountainmaw Castle.
 As an NPC party member, Ulfric, if rescued and healed, remains with the party with the goal of reaching Tuntin as swiftly as possible.
-Although he lacks weapons or armor, he can wield a shortsword taken from a defeated Vermkin or provided by a character.
+Although he lacks weapons or armor, he can wield a weapon taken from a defeated Vermkin or provided by a character.

 Yeek carries a pouch with three small bronze teeth (1 bc each) and 150 cc.
 The gear of Ulfric and Burrowbard Stoneseeker is located at Mountainmaw Castle.
 For guidance on running NPC party members, refer to the "NPC Party Members" sidebar.